buruzaemon/natto/README.md

 - `%s` - node `stat` status value, 1 is `unknown`

 Note that any such morphemes captured will have node `stat` status of unknown.
+Also note that MeCab will tag such nodes as a noun.

     nm = Natto::MeCab.new('-F%m,\s%f[0],\s%s')